 Simple English definitions for legal terms

-Read a random definition: national association
+Read a random definition: roll of members

 Discharge: When you have a duty or obligation to do something, a discharge means you no longer have to do it.
 For example, if you owe someone money and they discharge the debt, you don't have to pay them anymore.
 In work, a discharge means when someone is fired from their job without wanting to leave.